 Slotting machines are reciprocating machines that are mainly used to manufacturing horizontal, vertical or flat surfaces.

-The slotting machine is actually a vertical planer, and its mechanical structure principle is similar to that of a head planer.
+A slotting machine is actually a vertical planer, and its mechanical structure principle is similar to that of a head planer.
 The inserting knife moves back and forth in the vertical direction as the main movement, while the processed object is intermittently moved horizontally or on a circular arc as the feed motion.
 The slotting machine is mainly used for cutting planes, forming surfaces and key-ways, etc., and is suitable for single or small batch production.

 - Base: The base becomes a bed or box, which can support the entire slotter.